renatosugimoto/renatosugimoto.github.io/_posts/2022-09-02-time-to-give-back-to-the-dev-community.md

 ![circles representing people, connected by lines, forming a network](/assets/images/people-network.jpg)

-_After eight years in software development, I decided it was time to contribute more to it.
+_After eight years in software development, I decided it was time to contribute more to the developer community.
 And you know what?
 It feels good.
 So in this post, I want to share a few ways I found to contribute._

 When I first had this plan, the idea was to write lots of blog posts with many tutorials and "How to" content.